siyanlau/RecommenderSystem/README.md

   - *Comparison to single-machine implementations*: compare Spark's parallel ALS model to a single-machine implementation, e.g. [lightfm](https://github.com/lyst/lightfm) or [lenskit](https://github.com/lenskit/lkpy).
 Your comparison should measure both efficiency (model fitting time as a function of data set size) and resulting accuracy.
   - *Fast search*: use a spatial data structure (e.g., LSH or partition trees) to implement accelerated search at query time.
 For this, it is best to use an existing library such as [annoy](https://github.com/spotify/annoy), [nmslib](https://github.com/nmslib/nmslib), or [scann](https://github.com/google-research/google-research/tree/master/scann) and you will need to export the model parameters from Spark to work in your chosen environment.
 For full credit, you should provide a thorough evaluation of the efficiency gains provided by your spatial data structure over a brute-force search method.
-  - *Cold-start*: using supplementary metadata (tags, genres, etc), build a model that can map observable data to the learned latent factor representation for items.
-To evaluate its accuracy, simulate a cold-start scenario by holding out a subset of items during training (of the recommender model), and compare its performance to a full collaborative filter model.  *Hint:* you may want to use dask for this.

 Other extension ideas are welcome as well, but must be approved in advance by the instructional staff.

 ## What to turn in